Phlebotomist Salary in 2026

 Compare settings →Career Ceiling

 Phlebotomy is a stepping stone into clinical laboratory science.
-MLTs earn $57,380.
+Clinical lab techs earn a median of $62,930.
 Lab managers reach $65,000-$85,000.
 Registered Nurses with a phlebotomy background start at $80,000+.
 Map your full career trajectory.

 See career paths →Phlebotomist vs Related Healthcare Roles